-The 2019 OEA teacher shortages report recommended that the Kentucky Department of Education should consider a method to differentiate between positions that are open and those that have been unfilled for a long period of time in the Kentucky Educator Placement System.1 As of the writing of this report, there is still no way to differentiate between such positions.
+The 2019 OEA report on teacher shortages recommended that the Kentucky Department of Education consider a method to differentiate between positions that are open and those that have been unfilled for a long period of time in the Kentucky Educator Placement Service.
+As of the writing of this report, there is still no way to differentiate between such positions.